needle-mirror/com.unity.charactercontroller/Documentation~/concepts-character-update.md

 The character controller update happens at two different points in the frame, and is executed by the combination of a character aspect ([`KinematicCharacterAspect`](xref:Unity.CharacterController.KinematicCharacterAspect)) and a character processor ([`IKinematicCharacterProcessor`](xref:Unity.CharacterController.IKinematicCharacterProcessor`1)).

-## Update groups

-Two system groups are available as sensible defaults where character update logic should be executed:

-* `KinematicCharacterPhysicsUpdateGroup`: updates at a fixed timestep, after the physics update.
-This is where the character physics update should take place (detecting ground, assigning a velocity, detecting movement collisions, etc...).
-* `KinematicCharacterVariableUpdateGroup`: updates every frame, after the fixed update and before transforms.
-This is the best place to update the character rotation, because it will be perfectly in sync with rendering, and will therefore result in a rotation that feels more responsive.

-Keep in mind, however, that updating characters as part of these groups is merely a suggestion; not a requirement.
-For example: if you wanted to, you could choose to update character rotation as part of the `KinematicCharacterPhysicsUpdateGroup` instead of the `KinematicCharacterVariableUpdateGroup`, and interpolate character rotation between the fixed updates.

 ## The character aspect

 The [`KinematicCharacterAspect`](xref:Unity.CharacterController.KinematicCharacterAspect) holds all the data required for character updates, and contains methods for major character update steps and utilities.